JanusHenderson/wp-skills-assessment/README.md

 In this task you will ingest content from the New York Times' "Top Stories" API into WordPress.
 Below is a simple mockup of how this task would be detailed in a Jira Story at Janus Henderson.
 Before you dive into the story, here are a few development requirements.

-- Clone this repo to your local development environment of choice.
-WAMP/MAMP, Docker, WSL, VVV, etc. Once done with this skill assessment you should be able to demo your code locally and push your changes to this repo.
+### Instructions
+- Fork this repo and clone it locally.
+- Build/develop the plugin according to the requirements listed below.
+- Add the plugin to a vanilla install of running WordPress so you can demo your code during future discussions.
+- Make a pull request to this repo with your completed code prior to the next discussion.

+### Restrictions
 - Do not create a plugin from scratch.
 Please use the plugin found in `wp-content/plugins/jh-nyt-top-stories`.
 This plugin uses the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate), an Object-Oriented boilerplate used for plugin development at Janus Henderson.

 - All development should be done in the `jh-nyt-top-stories` plugin.
 Do not create other plugins, files, or edit any theme files.